khannasarthak/khannasarthak.github.io/index.md

 My main interests are data science, machine learning and web technologies.
 I'm still exploring and looking to experiment with new fields like software development. ( polish it, show more emphasis on software development).

-I've done various [projects](http://khannasarthak.github.io/projects/), ranging from hardware embedded systems to standalone web apps.[Have a look!](http://khannasarthak.github.io/projects/).  ( name a few technologies youve worked on here.)
+I've done various [projects](http://khannasarthak.github.io/projects/), ranging from hardware embedded systems to standalone web apps.
+[Have a look!](http://khannasarthak.github.io/projects/).  ( name a few technologies youve worked on here.)

 View my **[resume.](http://khannasarthak.github.io/SarthakKhannaCV.pdf){:target="_blank"}**